 The World’s Fastest Marathon only offers one distance: the full marathon (42.195km / 26.2mi).

-During the race briefing and on race day, a variety of exclusive World's Fastest Marathon merchandise can be purchased.
+During race day and at our celebration dinner, a variety of exclusive World's Fastest Marathon merchandise can be purchased.

 If you want to bring a change of clothes for after the race or warm-up clothes, you may bring a bag with personal items to the start area and after the race starts it will be driven down to the finish to await you.